frontend-from-0/group170524-files/Lesson44/agile.md

 ---

 ## Key Agile Roles (especially in Scrum)
+- **Project Owner** = The person resposponsible for delivering the complete project.
 - **Product Owner** = The person who knows what the customer wants.
 - **Scrum Master** = The person who helps the team follow Agile rules.
 - **Development Team** = The people who build the product.